maana-io/q-tutorials/maana-ner-modeling/README.md

       "David Stanley lives in Lake Charles and works for MMS."
     ]
     model: {
       name: "myModel" # Use it if CRFModel has already built with this name.
+If multiple models were built with the same name then last one is saved only.
       # kindId: "..." # It used only if CRFModel was uploaded to Maana as a file Kind and Maana generated this ID.
       #   Cases:
       #     CRFModel file was manually uploaded to Maana (drag & drop)